Foreign Jobs

 Scottish Enterprise is renowned for its ability to foster economic transformation through collaborations and empower ambitious firms through innovation, investment, and internationalization.
 The average annual salary of sales agents in Scotland is £24,270.

-6. Farm Workers
+6. Farm Workers:

 Farmworkers are accountable for the maintenance of livestock, the cultivation of crops, and the operation of heavy machinery for the preparation of soil and irrigation.
 They manage vermin, administer pesticides, and provide animal care.